Politics professor counters Willie Jackson's 'one person, one vote' argument

 Opinion

-Wily Jackson argues that 'one person one vote' is just one value within democratic principles, not the only one.
+Willie Jackson argues that 'one person one vote' is just one value within democratic principles, not the only one.
 But everyone having a vote or votes of equal weight to elect those who represent them is not just one value, it is a foundational principle.
 As such, it is recognised in the Bill of Rights Act 1990.

 Of course, in local government, where there is only one vote, we talk of one vote/one value.
 Under MMP we can talk of two votes of equal value.
 It is the same principle.